tahenan/DSSBuf/README.md

 <br />
 - To connect to the attenuator matrix, when instantiating the experiment, in the parameters settings:-
       -  add a controlled RF resource
-      -  and connect the previous experiment by adding the VLAN name in the "shared vlan name" as shown below :
+      -  and connect the ORAN experiment by adding the VLAN name in the "shared vlan name" as shown below :

 <br />